-Gas, burps, and flatulence – aren’t they embarrassing?
-Most people pass gas ten to 20 times a day on an average (1).
-And during pregnancy, this number seems to go many notches up.
-But do not fret.
-MomJunction helps you understand ways of reducing gas and bloating during pregnancy.
+Gas, burps, and flatulence – could be embarrassing.
+Most people pass gas ten to 20 times a day on average (1).
+And if we look at the average passing of gas during pregnancy, this number seems to go many notches up.
+But do not fret!
+Here are some easy ways of reducing gas and bloating during pregnancy.

 Why Does Bloating Occur In Early Pregnancy?

-The increasing progesterone levels during pregnancy relax all the muscles in the body including those of the digestive tract.
-This slows down digestion and gas builds up in the system, leading to burping, bloating, and flatulence.
+The increasing progesterone levels during pregnancy relax all the muscles in the body, including those of the digestive tract.
+This could slow down digestion, and gas builds up in the system, leading to burping, bloating, and flatulence.
 These develop uncomfortable sensations in the gut after a big meal (2).

 Does Bloating Occur In Late Pregnancy?

 Yes, bloating occurs in late pregnancy due to the growing uterus and hormonal surge.
-The uterine cavity occupies more room in the abdominal cavity, further pushing the stomach and affecting digestion.
+The uterine cavity occupies more room in the abdominal cavity, further pushing the stomach and causing digestive issues.
 This makes you feel more bloated after meals.
 As a result, you will also experience heartburn, acidity, or constipation (3).

 The food travels through the digestive tract and remains in the intestine for a long time.
 This helps the fetus absorb all the nutritional content, including water.
-However, the absorption results in dry stools that take longer to reach the rectum, and the built-up rectal matter will increase gas and bloating (4).
+However, the absorption results in dry stools that take longer to reach the rectum, and the built-up fecal matter could increase gas and bloating (4).

 Certain foods are likely to cause more gas than others.
-For instance, those having celiac disease cannot digest gluten products and could develop gas (5).
+For instance, those having celiac disease cannot digest gluten products and could develop gas when they consume such foods (5).

-Same is the case with those having lactose intolerance.
+The same is the case with those having lactose intolerance.
 You will find it hard to digest dairy products such as milk, and it could lead to gas.
 It is because the body cannot make enough lactase to break down lactose (present in dairy products) (6).
+If you are including these foods as a part of your prenatal health diet, you could talk to your doctor about creating a different meal plan.

-Your hunger levels may surge and you tend to eat more.
-Taking nutritious diet along with vitamin supplements will increase your calorie count, which will make you lethargic and less active.
-Therefore, you feel gassy, bloated and uncomfortable with the progressing days.
+Your hunger levels may surge, and you tend to eat more.
+Following a nutritious diet along with vitamin supplements will increase your calorie count, which will make you lethargic and less active.
+Therefore, you feel gassy, bloated, and uncomfortable with the progressing days.

 Now you know why you feel gassy, but it helps to know how gas is formed in your digestive system.